-IMT generated approximately \$2,000,000 of revenue in 2015, however IMT has reported revenue of \$162,588 for the period of April 21, 2016 to June 30, 2016 - we can give no assurance that we will generate similar or greater revenues in 2016 as a result of the InMotion products.
-We have incurred a deficit of \$13,974,752 from inception on March 24, 2011 to June 30, 2016.
+IMT generated approximately \$2,000,000 of revenue in 2015, however our wholly owned subsidiary since its acquisition on April 21, 2016 has reported revenue of \$182,474 for the period of April 21, 2016 to September 30, 2016 - we can give no assurance that we will generate similar or greater revenues in 2016 when compared to 2015 as a result of the InMotion products, and capital sales to hospitals and clinic sales have a longer sale cycle due to the capital budget approval process.
+As described earlier we have significantly increased our commercial strategy and expect that these efforts will result in success in the future.

 We have funded operations through the issuance of capital stock, loans, grants and investment tax credits received from the Government of Canada.
-We raised in our 2015 private offering aggregate gross proceeds of \$13,126,600 which resulted in net proceeds after costs of \$11,341,397.
-At June 30, 2016, we had cash and cash equivalents of \$2,749,953.
-Assuming our current burn rate and that our newly acquired products from IMT will generate similar revenues in 2016 as in 2015, we expect that we will have sufficient funds to continue operations for at least the next 12 months, should IMT not generate sales similar to 2015, the Company would need to raise additional capital not later than December 31, 2016.
-We will need to raise additional funds through equity offerings or otherwise to meet expected future liquidity requirements.
-We will be required to delay or scale back our growth plans as early as November 2016, until we are able to raise additional funds or generate revenue, of which we can give no assurance of success.
+We raised in our 2015 private offering aggregate gross proceeds of \$13,126,600, which resulted in net proceeds after costs of \$11,341,397.
+At September 30, 2016, we had cash and cash equivalents of \$1,677,310.
+Additionally, as a result of the acquisition of IMT, the Company indirectly assumed an aggregate of approximately \$1.26 million of debts and other liabilities of IMT, based on the internal, unaudited financial information of IMT.